Here are the best rat trap ever that work and will have you clearing out your infestation FAST!

 These traps work GREAT and it is nice to not have to handle the dead rat.

-Do NOT use an electric rat trap in a location where a pet or child could activate the electric circuit!
+Do NOT in a location where a pet or child could activate the electric circuit!

 It is easy to set a Havahart trap and there is no danger to your pets if they enter the trap.